Brakes are something we often take for granted; but when your brakes aren’t maintained, every drive you take can be a risk.

-Any unusual brake noise can indicate a serious problem with the break system.
+Any unusual brake noise can indicate a serious problem with the brake system.
 Common noises include grinding, squealing or thumping.
-If you hear ANY weird noises from your brakes, please get a brake inspection ASAP so you can identify the source of the sound and fix the problem before it becomes a safety hazard.
+If you hear ANY weird noises from your brakes, and you’re in the Ann Arbor area, please get a brake check ASAP so you can identify the source of the sound and fix the problem before it becomes a safety hazard.

-Not to get all ‘marketingy” on you, but you never need an appointment to bring your car to Complete Auto Care in Ann Arbor.
-We can get you in right away for that brake check.
+Not to get all “marketingy” on you, but you never need an appointment to bring your car to Complete Auto Service in Ann Arbor.
+We can get you in right away for a brake check and recommend repairs.
 If you want to, you can schedule an appointment for us to take a look at the reasons your brakes are making alarming sounds, but really, you should just come in, for safety’s sake!

 2. Leaking Brake Fluid

-If you notice a pool of liquid in the morning that looks similar to motor oil but appears yellowish and oily, that just may be brake fluid.
+If you notice a pool of liquid around your car that looks similar to motor oil but appears yellowish and oily, that just may be brake fluid.
 This is a problem that needs to be addressed right away, it will only get worse.
 Your vehicle must have the proper fluid level in order for you to stop safely.

-A brake fluid leak is an emergency.
+A brake fluid leak needs emergency brake service.
 Do not attempt to drive a car without adequate brake fluid.
-Have the vehicle towed instead with our FREE towing service.
-You can call BREWER’S any time at 734-665-8888 to bring your vehicle to our garage for service.
+Have the vehicle towed instead.
+You can call BREWER’S any time at 734-665-8888 to bring your vehicle to our garage for repair.
+See our brake specials!